nhood-org/nhood-examples/README.md

 ## Build and run

-In order to build and run the test use the command:
+In order to build and run the tests use the command:

 ```bash
 mvn clean install